Table of Contents

 The only way to check the status of the VA appraisal process and the final report is to check with your lender.
 Your VA lender will receive a copy of the report – usually electronically – as soon as a Staff Appraisal Reviewer (SAR) has reviewed it.
 Your lender should let you know when the appraisal is ready for you to review and can send you a copy electronically, in person, or by mail.

-If it has been more than 10 business days since the appraisal has been ordered and you still haven’t heard anything, you can check with your lender.
+If it has been more than 10 business days since the appraisal was ordered and you still haven’t heard anything, you can check with your lender.

 9. What is a Notice of Value?

 A Notice of Value comes from the SAR who reviewed the final appraisal report.
-The NOV will include the final appraisal value and will list the Minimum Property Requirements, if any, that the home failed to meet.
-The lender and the VA will use the NOV information rather than the initial appraisal to determine whether to approve your loan.
+The NOV will include the final appraisal value of your property’s value and will list the Minimum Property Requirements, if any, that the home failed to meet.
+The lender and the VA will use the NOV information rather than the initial appraisal to determine whether to approve your loan and the loan amount.

 10. Can the seller see the appraisal?